shared live+work spaces

 What do the monthly expenses that member-shareholders pay include?

-Our maintenance fund covers (most, if not all) replacement equipment and decorations across their lifetime, preventing issues from arising amongst co-owners at the potentially unexpected times they would otherwise becomes due.
+Our maintenance fund covers (most, if not all) replacement equipment and decorations across their lifetime, preventing issues from arising amongst co-owners at the potentially unexpected times they would otherwise become due.
 This allows the co-operative to function resiliently without having to unexpectedly raise additional funds.
-Bedding replacement for example varies from 4 years for linens and protectors, to 10 years for mattresses.
+Bedding replacement for example varies from 3 years for linens and protectors, to 8 years for mattresses.

 The initial costs are estimates.
 If the costs are a little lower than budgeted it will just be spent on some ice-cream for everyone.
 Otherwise the rates are adjusted based on updated costs.